just-the-docs/just-the-docs/peopleops/EXPENSES.md

     - To be eligible for reimbursement, Windows laptops must also have Linux installed on a partition (bootable, not a VM).
   - Special expenses may be approved if required for your job.
 These must be reviewed on a case-by-case basis prior to purchase.
     - e.g. Countable may pay for co-working space if you need one.
-  - Expenses at or below $100 are not approved in advance but are reviewed instead for reimbursement (you can ask if you're not sure, but if you can solve any real problem for $100 or less, ask for forgiveness rather than permission.)
-See the next section for guidelines.

 ### Examples of Things The Company Will Pay For